junxit/us-congress-bills-114/metadata.md

 - 2015-09-18 — Placed on the Union Calendar, Calendar No. 201.
 - 2015-09-18 — Reported by the Committee on Ways and Means.
 H. Rept.
 114-265.
 - 2015-09-18 — Reported by the Committee on Ways and Means.
 H. Rept.
 114-265.
+- 2015-10-20 — Rules Committee Resolution H. Res.
+480 Reported to House.
+Resolution provides for consideration of both H.R.
+10 and H.R.
+692.
+- 2015-10-21 — Considered as unfinished business. (consideration: CR H7077)
+- 2015-10-21 — Considered under the provisions of rule H. Res.
+480. (consideration: CR H7053-7060)
+- 2015-10-21 — DEBATE - The House proceeded with one hour of debate on H.R.
+692.
+- 2015-10-21 — Motion to reconsider laid on the table Agreed to without objection.
+- 2015-10-21 — On passage Passed by the Yeas and Nays: 235 - 194 (Roll no. 557). (text: CR H7053-7054)
+- 2015-10-21 — POSTPONED PROCEEDINGS - At the conclusion of debate on H.R.
+692, the Chair put the question on adoption the bill, and by voice vote announced that the ayes had prevailed.
+Mr. Levin demanded the yeas and nays, and the Chair postponed further proceedings on the question of adoption until later in the legislative day.
+- 2015-10-21 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 235 - 194 (Roll no. 557).(text: CR H7053-7054)
+- 2015-10-21 — Resolution provides for consideration of both H.R.
+10 and H.R.
+692.
+- 2015-10-21 — Rule H. Res.
+480 passed House.
+- 2015-10-21 — The previous question was ordered pursuant to the rule. (consideration: CR H7060)